DanielFerrariR/trello-app/README.md

 - [ ] Share link
 - [ ] Export board
 - [ ] Activity history
+- [ ] Board title should be applied to browser tab name

 Card features

+- [ ] Create a new card should focus in the new card textbox and show add/close buttons, if no text is added, it deletes the new card
+- [ ] Change card order in the list
+- [ ] Dragged card missing board radius (needs to replace dragged image or use external drag and drop library)
+- [ ] Edit icon on hover / Right click on card opens a edit text modal and show an action bar
 - [ ] Clone card
 - [ ] Archive card
 - [ ] Move all cards from a list to the other